-- i) The current approved tyre is the MRF Medium compound tyre, supplied by the official supplier.
-This is current until the end of the 2024 season - ii) In order to score points in the NRC, competitors may only use the Tyres supplied by the official supplier. - iii) The tyre size is free, except in homologated classes where a specific tyre size may be stipulated. - iv) Tyres that were referred to as 'wet' Tyres are specifically excluded. - v) The NRC reserves the right to waive any tyre rule in the event of force majeure, relating to the supply or performance of the specified tyre.
+- i) For 2025 the approved manufacturer of the controlled Tyres will be Dunlop and will be supplied by ATS Motorsport.
+The current approved tyre is the MRF Medium compound tyre, supplied by the official supplier.
+This is current until the end of the 2023. - ii) In order to score points in the NRC, competitors may only use the controlled tyres as supplied by the official supplier. - iii) The tyre size is free, except in homologated classes where a specific tyre size may be stipulated. - iv) Tyres that were referred to as 'wet' tyres are specifically excluded. - v) The NRC reserves the right to waive any tyre rule in the event of force majeure, relating to the supply or performance of the specified controlled tyre.

-908.1 STUDDED TYRES,
+908.1 STUDDED TYRES.

-Studded and any devices, i.e. chains, which attach to the tyre or wheel rim to improve traction are prohibited.
+Studded and any devices, i.e., chains, which attach to the tyre or wheel rim to improve traction are prohibited.